berneout/authors-certificate/README.md

    risk to them in using software found online is low Licenses play a part, but so does information about who contributed to a contact, and how to contact them.
-That record keeping value is the essence of the Developer's Certificate of Origin.
+That record keeping value is the essence of the Developer Certificate of Origin.

 3. _Conventions_.
-But the Developer's Certificate of Origin is written for the kernel's development style and tooling.
+But the Developer Certificate of Origin is written for the kernel's development style and tooling.
 Unlike kernel code, npm package code is often license-comment-free, with a separate `LICENSE` file and `package.json` metadata.
-Since the Developer's Certificate of Origin speaks in terms of licenses in files, it's not a match.
+Since the Developer Certificate of Origin speaks in terms of licenses in files, it's not a match.
 Moreover, Git's workflow is [different][Holman], placing a great deal more development process metadata in long Git commit